dougrathbone/time-sherpa/docs/project-todo.md

    - ✅ Updated hooks to use the new error handling system
    - ✅ Added tests for error handling components
    - ✅ Fixed all failing tests by mocking the retry logic in test environment
+   - ✅ Fixed Settings page crash by improving error handling in withRetry
+   - ✅ Added comprehensive tests for Settings page (10 new tests)

 2. **Performance Optimizations** (Medium Priority) - NEXT UP
    - Add localStorage persistence for offline support